How to Generate Leads from Public Speaking: Proven Strategies to Capture, Nurture, and Convert Your Audience

 After the Presentation: Follow Up and Nurture Leads

-Most conversions happen after the presentation ends.
-Without a structured follow up plan, even warm leads lose interest quickly.
-Your post event system should reinforce value, continue the conversation, and move leads through your funnel.
+Most of the conversions happen after you stop speaking.
+Without a structured follow up, even warm leads cool fast.
+Your post event system should reinforce the value, keep the conversation going, and move people through the funnel.

 Send Immediate Follow Ups